brunoluiz/brunoluiz.github.io/content/blog/2026/jun/crossplane-providers/index.md

 Don't panic: you won't start fully from scratch.
 The Crossplane team maintains a [provider template](https://github.com/crossplane/provider-template), which is a good starting point for most providers and also it maintains some very popular providers you can base yourself on.

 The template gives you the repository structure, build tooling and scaffolding utils (e.g. `make provider.addtype`).
-All generated types will will be placed in `internal/controller/{}` and those will define the reconciliation hooks described in the next section ([example](https://github.com/crossplane/provider-template/tree/main/internal/controller/mytype)).
+All generated types will be placed in `internal/controller/{}` and those will define the reconciliation hooks described in the next section ([example](https://github.com/crossplane/provider-template/tree/main/internal/controller/mytype)).
 The provider's behavior comes from how those hooks interact with the external API.

 ## Implementing the Crossplane reconcile loop

+<sub><sub>ℹ️ The following consider [default management policies](https://github.com/crossplane/crossplane-runtime/blob/5092c39e4b0099816912dc7d07b2a670a0dba9dc/pkg/reconciler/managed/api.go#L48-L61) being in place, as otherwise they change the lifecycle behaviour.<sub><sub>

 Crossplane providers use the controller pattern through a managed reconciler abstraction.
 Instead of a single `Reconcile` function, provider controllers implement a strict interface with several hooks.
 The Crossplane runtime manages their lifecycle, ordering, and state, handling work that a controller built with Kubebuilder would otherwise need to implement (and probably lose some hair when bugs end up surfacing).